TZdybel/Games-with-Pygame/README.md

-# Snake game with Pygame
+# Games made with use of Pygame
-Common snake game made with use of Pygame.\
+Common snake game and memo game used with tools provided by Pygame\

 Images made by myself xD